Curcumin vs Turmeric - What’s the Difference?

 Turmeric is a Rich Source of Curcuminoids

-When scientists took a closer look at turmeric, they found housed within the root of the plant three bioactive compounds with health-promoting properties.
+When scientists took a closer look at turmeric, they found three bioactive compounds with health-promoting properties housed within the root of the plant.
 Known collectively as curcuminoids, these antioxidant compounds include:

 - Curcumin (or diferuloylmethane)

-As the primary player in the turmeric powerhouse, curcumin is the one science is most interested in.
+As the primary player in the turmeric powerhouse, curcumin has a lot of benefits and properties that intrigue scientists and researchers around the globe.
 Countless studies have tested curcumin for its anti-inflammatory†, antioxidant properties and found it to be beneficial in promoting good health.

 help support healthy inflammation response.† This is important if you want to maintain a healthy, active lifestyle.
 As an active compound, curcumin can help promote joint health and is especially helpful as a post-workout recovery aid.